 INTERCULTURAL COMMUNICATION.
 This field mirrors the in-between-ness of both Media Studies and Modernism.
 Institutions all over the world, small businesses as well as multinational corporations, pursue interculturally competent employees.
 But how does one grow such expertise?
-In my courses, I include digital storytelling, among other approaches, to teach intercultural critical thinking and to help students construct and compare their own diverse stories.
+In my courses, I include digital storytelling, among other approaches, to teach intercultural critical thinking and to help students construct and compare their own diverse stories to practice agency and find purpose.
 Current project: The Conviction Project: From Affect to Action.
 I am also co-directing a new dual degree program, EUROBIZ, that combines German Studies with different majors in Business.